panayiotiska/Data-Analysis-report-in-R/README.md

 # Data-Analysis-report-in-R
 Reasons behind the unsuccessful performance for the Los Angeles Lakers team during the period of 2016-2017 of their NBA career.

+The PDF was created in R-markdown using chunks of R code for plots, tables, statistical test and etc.

 <html>
    <body>